Two-Chapter Excerpt from Erik's Revelation

 “No worries!
 I have four larger brothers.
 I’ve heard a lot worse, believe me.”
 He held out a hand.
 “I’m Erik.
 Tell me about the palomino and any other trail horses you would suggest.
 I need at least six to start plus a guide horse for me, and Clara Mae said what she didn’t have or wouldn’t part with, you might be able to help me buy via an online auction.”

 Kimi stared at his ungloved hand.
 Most of the people she’d met in Alaska were already bundled up as if it were below freezing.
 Even though she wasn’t from the north, the cold didn’t bother her.
 Despite his trim frame, his hands were large and strong looking.
-Scarred knuckles hinted of hard work.
+Scarred knuckles hinted at hard work.

 “Kimi.”
 She tugged off a glove and accepted his hand, waiting for the wash of disgust that shadowed most faces—especially men—when they felt her calloused hands.
 Even wearing gloves, working with horses made it darn near impossible to have soft feminine hands.

 “Nice to meet you, Kimi.”
 His smile was genuine, not a hint of revulsion.

 Noisy footsteps had them both turning toward the barn door.